Exploring Performance Metrics: From Downtown Boston to the Italian Countryside

 Reed Hilderbrand’s Central Wharf Plaza: A Tree Canopy Oasis

 The Central Wharf Plaza offers a source of respite in a busy area of downtown Boston, Massachussetts.
 The tiny plaza’s 26 mixed-species oaks stand in marked contrast to the wide-open swath of nearly treeless parks that cover Boston’s infamous Big Dig.
 The plaza has been a major draw for downtown workers, student groups visiting the New England Aquarium, and tourists and commuters walking to nearby ferries.
-In evaluating performance, some of the challenges were trying to quantify carbon sequestration and determine the variety of social benefits such as sitting, pedestrian circulation, occupant experiences, and benefits from views of the trees.
-Some of these challenges also applied at our third case study site described below.
+In evaluating performance, some of the challenges we're trying to quantify carbon sequestration and determine the variety of social benefits such as sitting, pedestrian circulation, occupant experiences, and benefits from views of the trees.
+Some of these challenges also applied to our third case study site described below.

 Sasaki’s The Avenue: New Approaches to Urban Sustainability

 This 2.6-acre site in the Foggy Bottom neighborhood of Washington, DC is a model of transit-oriented development and beautiful, innovative stormwater management design.
 At a system scale, the project functions well in terms of stormwater collection, wide sidewalks for the high volume of pedestrians, and a beautiful courtyard space with an iconic water feature.
 At the scale of the plaza, are the more difficult-to-measure but important-to-consider landscape performance benefits.
 Sounds of the small fountain, cooler areas by the water, and green space provide a wonderful respite from the urban intensity of the adjacent university, hospital, and Metro station.
 The surprising number of small birds (not pigeons) also add to the experience of the small plaza.